 As an Organ applicant you have two main points of contact with King's:

 If your question relates to the application process, filling in forms, deadlines, academic course content and requirements, exam results, Open Days etc. then please contact the Admissions Office directly.
 Do also ensure that you read the Study at King's section of this website carefully.

 2. The Director of Music / The Choir Office

 (Telephone: 01223 331 224; email: email@example.com)

-If your question requires musical expertise or relates to musical auditions or life and work as an Organ scholar at King's, then please contact The Director of Music, Stephen Cleobury, via the Choir Office.
-Stephen is happy to meet you before you audition (this can be arranged to coincide with King's Open Days or any time you visit if you contact the Choir Office).
+If your question requires musical expertise or relates to musical auditions or life and work as an Organ scholar at King's, then please contact The Director of Music, Daniel Hyde, via the Choir Office.
+Daniel is happy to meet you before you audition (this can be arranged to coincide with King's Open Days or any time you visit if you contact the Choir Office).